 Just make sure to use Kosher for Passover ingredients and no leaven.
 No leaven means no yeast, no baking soda, or baking powder.

 Does Unleavened Bread have Oil?

-Since the scriptures do not indicate whether the children of Israel were to use oil or other specific ingredients beside the order of no leaven (dough was baked and had no leaven, Exodus 12:39.)
+Since the scriptures do not indicate whether the children of Israel were to use oil or other specific ingredients besides the order of no leaven (the dough was baked and had no leaven, Exodus 12:39.)
 Perhaps, each household prepared unleavened bread in their own way as long as they didn’t use any leaven.
 If you think about it almost every cook bakes bread differently.

 - Parchment paper helps with easier handling and the need to use less flour.

 - Score the top.

 - Broil for pretty bread spotting.